-Chances are you might have heard of ChatGPT.
+Chances are, you might have heard of Artificial Intelligence.

-It’s been the talk of the town recently, with thousands of words written about how it’s going to take all the white-collar jobs away.
+It’s been a lot in the media recently, with thousands of words written about how it’s going to take all the white-collar jobs away.

-I’m a big fan of tech (anything that’ll do the same job better or faster is worth exploring), so I thought I’d have a go, just to understand whether I need to be going straight to night school to retrain as something a computer won’t usurp.
+I’m a big fan of tech (anything that’ll do the same job better or faster is worth exploring), so I thought I’d have a go, just to see whether I need to go straight to night school to retrain as something AI won’t usurp.

-I put into the search box, “When can I give a written warning UK?”.
+I put into the search box, “When can I give a written warning in the UK?”.

 “In the UK, an employer can give a written warning to an employee for a variety of reasons, such as poor performance, misconduct, or attendance issues.
 However, before giving a written warning, employers should follow a fair and reasonable disciplinary procedure.”